UweGerdes/frontend-development/docker-gulp.md

 	bash
 ```

-Inside the running docker container start `bower install` to load more dependencies, they will be in your project directory (you might want to look inside for using the components) and set your git settings - you can `git commit` et.al. inside the container:
+Inside the running docker container start `bower install` to load more dependencies, they will be in your project directory (you might want to look inside for using the components) and set your git settings - you can `git commit` etc. inside the container:

 ```bash
 $ bower install